morningflighthelp.com

 Overview

 This topic describes how to update your digital presses and change their status.
 Unlike offset, where taking a four-color press off line won't prevent you from quoting four-color printing, in the digital world that pretty much sinks the ship.
-No four-color digital press, no four-color digital printing.
+No color press, no color printing.

 Changing the Status